apotdevin/thunderhub/README.md

     macaroon: '0201056...' # HEX or Base64 encoded macaroon
     certificate: '0202045c...' # HEX or Base64 encoded certificate
     password: 'password for account 3'
+  - name: 'Account4'
+    serverUrl: 'url:port'
+    # based what bitcoin network (defaults to mainnet) we are on, use
+    # the default path to the certificate and macaroon
+    lndDir: '/path/to/lnd'
 ```

 Notice you can specify either `macaroonPath` and `certificatePath` or `macaroon` and `certificate`.

+You don't need to specify any macaroon or certificate details if you provide `lndDir`.
+If this is set, we infer the path to the certificate and macaroon file based on the
+network we're on.
+If you don't set a network we default to mainnet.

+If you specify both the root level environment variable `BITCOIN_NETWORK` and a network
+for an individual account, the network given for the individual account takes precedence.

 #### Security